toggledbits/IntesisWMPGateway/README.md

 are used to change the heating/cooling unit's operating mode.
 The "spinner" control (up/down arrows) is used to change the setpoint temperature.
 To the right of the spinner is the current temperature as reported by the gateway.
 If you click the arrow in the device panel you land on the "Control" tab, and an expanded control UI is presented.
 The operating mode and setpoint controls are the similar, but there additional controls for fan speed and vane position.

-**NOTE:** Since the IntesisBox devices are interfaces for a large number of heating/cooling units by various manufacturers, the capabilities of each device vary considerably.
-For many devices, some UI buttons will have no effect, or have side-effects to other functions;
+You can safely rename the device in the Vera UI if you wish, and assign it to any room.

-in some cases, the buttons may affect one unit differently from the way they affect another.
+> NOTE: Since the IntesisBox devices are interfaces for a large number of heating/cooling units by various manufacturers, the capabilities of each device vary considerably.
+For many devices, some UI buttons will have no effect, or have side-effects to other functions; in some cases, the buttons may affect one unit differently from the way they affect another.
 This is not a defect of the plug-in, but rather the response to Intesis' interpretation of how to best control the heating/cooling unit given its capabilities.

 ## Actions ##